jim79/jim79.github.io/_pages/ros-service-client-cmake-package-modifications.md

 ---
-title: "Custom ROS service-client package file modifications" categories : [Robotics Lab,Tutorials]
+title: Custom ROS service-client package file modifications"
+permalink: /ros-service-client-cmake-package-modifications/
+layout: single
 ---

 ## For your custom ROS service client to run properly, modifications are to be made in the CMakeLists.txt and package.xml files of your package